gowthamnataraj/G2-extension-adobe/README.md

 Customize symmetry settings for your needs.
 Preloaded Graphic Styles
 Apply preloaded graphic styles to stylize your sketches and designs.
-Export and Sharing Options
-Export your fashion sketches to different file formats and resolutions.
-Choose your preferred sharing method.

 User Help and Documentation
 Access user documentation and tutorials for assistance.
 Please refer to the User Documentation for more detailed instructions on how to use these features.